Playlist Cues

 Save Playback Position: This checkbox is included primarily to support lengthy playlists which are played frequently (eg daily) and where you want to minimize the likelihood of individual tracks being repeated too soon.
 Here are the effects of selecting this checkbox:

-If Repeat and Random Play are both selected then when the end of the current play order is reached then SCS re-randomizes the play order, but in the new play order SCS ensures there is a minimum gap of 50% of the track count between successive selections of each track.
+Save Playback Position: For a Playlist that has this property set: •When SCS is closed (or the cue file is closed) then the number of the final track that was played is stored for this cue in the Production database. •When this cue file is next opened on this computer then SCS will retrieve that track number and prime the playlist cue to start from the following track number (ie to start at the beginning of the next track). •If Random Play is selected then the current play order is also saved in the database, and is retrieved and used when the cue file is next opened. •If Repeat and Random Play are both selected then when the end of the current play order is reached then SCS re-randomizes the play order, but in the new play order SCS ensures there is a minimum gap of 50% of the track count between successive selections of each track.
 For example, if the last track in the current order is track 17 and there are 50 tracks in the playlist, then in the re-randomize SCS will not re-select track 17 until at least position 25.
 (Note that this re-randomize at the end of the play order only occurs when Save Playback Position is selected, in addition to Repeat and Random Play.)
+A limitation of the re-randomize of the play order is that it is not possible to apply a transition such as a cross-fade from the last track of the current play order to the first track of the new play order.
+This is because SCS allows the Playlist to end after the last track is played, and then re-randomizes the play order, resets the cue to point to the first track in the new play order, and then resumes playback.
+This should all happen 'instantly', but it prevents the use of cross-fades etc at the end of the play order. |

 Other Actions: Clicking this button will display a menu list of actions you can apply to either individual tracks or to the entire playlist.
 Normally you would only use these actions after you have selected all the files you required in your playlist as the menu actions examine the files are then apply changes where necessary to fields like the start, end and relative levels.
 The menu choices are not remembered, so adding another file to the playlist cue will just be added with the default settings (eg blank start and end times).
 These following actions are available:

-Trim complete silence from the Start and End of the SELECTED file: Sets the 'Start At' and 'End At' times by trimming silence from the start and end of the currently-selected file.
+•Trim complete silence from the Start and End of the SELECTED file: Sets the 'Start At' and 'End At' times by trimming silence from the start and end of the currently-selected file.

-Trim all below -75dB/-60dB/-45dB-30dB from the Start and End of the SELECTED file: Sets the 'Start At' and 'End At' times by trimming audio below the selected dB level from the start and end of the currently-selected file.
+•Trim all below -75dB/-60dB/-45dB-30dB from the Start and End of the SELECTED file: Sets the 'Start At' and 'End At' times by trimming audio below the selected dB level from the start and end of the currently-selected file.

-Reset the Start and End times of the SELECTED file to their initial values: Resets the 'Start At' and 'End At' times to their saved values, for the currently-selected file.
+•Reset the Start and End times of the SELECTED file to their initial values: Resets the 'Start At' and 'End At' times to their saved values, for the currently-selected file.

-Clear the Start and End times of the SELECTED file: Clears the 'Start At' and 'End At' times for the currently-selected file.
+•Clear the Start and End times of the SELECTED file: Clears the 'Start At' and 'End At' times for the currently-selected file.

-The next few actions are the same as the above, but for ALL files currently in the playlist.
+•The next few actions are the same as the above, but for ALL files currently in the playlist.

-Adjust Relative Levels to apply Peak Normalization across ALL files (Max 100%): The purpose of this is to assist in providing a playlist of uniform volume regardless of the levels of your files.
+•Adjust Relative Levels to apply Peak Normalization across ALL files (Max 100%): The purpose of this is to assist in providing a playlist of uniform volume regardless of the levels of your files.
 If you have files sourced from different CD's etc then they could well have differing levels.
 Selecting this menu item will cause SCS to compare the maximum peaks of all files currently in the playlist.
 The file(s) with the lowest maximum will have their Relative Level set to 100%.
 Other files (that have higher maximum peaks) will be assigned lower Relative Levels, so that when played back the maximum peak of every file will be heard at the same level.
 Please note the following: (a) Peak Normalization adjusts Relative Levels based on the highest sample value - it does not take into consideration the apparent loudness of the audio file; (b) SCS does not consider the 'Start At' and 'End At' times when scanning for a file's maximum peak - the entire file is always scanned.

-Adjust Relative Levels to apply Peak Normalization across ALL files (Max 90%): As above except that the upper limit is set to 90% instead of 100%, which enables you to manually increase individual relative levels above the upper level, eg to increase a file's relative level from 85% to 95%.
+•Adjust Relative Levels to apply Peak Normalization across ALL files (Max 90%): As above except that the upper limit is set to 90% instead of 100%, which enables you to manually increase individual relative levels above the upper level, eg to increase a file's relative level from 85% to 95%.
 You would not be able to apply such an increase if the upper limit was set to 100%.

-Adjust Relative Levels to apply Peak Normalization across ALL files (Max 80%): As above except that the upper limit is set to 80%.
+•Adjust Relative Levels to apply Peak Normalization across ALL files (Max 80%): As above except that the upper limit is set to 80%.

-Remove ALL files from this Playlist: This is useful if you are building a new show's cue file from an existing cue file and want to change the pre-show music Playlist.
+•Remove ALL files from this Playlist: This is useful if you are building a new show's cue file from an existing cue file and want to change the pre-show music Playlist.

 Note that scanning a file normally occurs only once as the scan results are stored in a database table.
 As mentioned before, SCS does not remember any menu choice you make - these actions are just apply changes where applicable to other fields.
 You can subsequently change the values in any of those fields if required.